-of existing and potential learning approach (stakeholder workshop 1) 3-part methodology of the most promising strategies with a decision support tool (stakeholder workshop 2) This methodology was successfully applied in all the DESIRE study sites, where the SLM technologies resulting from the selection process were then also implemented and monitored.
+Part III - Selection of the most promising strategies with a decision support tool (stakeholder workshop 2) 3-part methodology This methodology was successfully applied in all the DESIRE study sites, where the SLM technologies resulting from the selection process were then also implemented and monitored.
 The usefulness and effectiveness of the methodology has been analysed based on the workshop reports, the documented technologies and approaches, enquiry and talks with study site researchers and further in-depth interviews with stakeholders in Portugal and Morocco.